ftrias/TeensyGProf/README.md

 python readfile.py --serial /dev/cu.usb.usbmodem123456
 ```

-The script will go into an infinite loop processing all the runs that it detects.
-So you can restart Teensy without having to restart `readfile.py`.
+The script will go into a loop processing all the runs that it detects until you terminate it by pressing Ctrl-C. In this way, you can recompile and restart Teensy without having to restart `readfile.py`.

 Patches